bmullan/ciab-remote-desktop/README.md

 >
 > Some of the new capabilities (such as file download and only requiring Login ID and Password once) will *require* some _minor_ editing of existing CIAB Guacamole **CIAB-GUAC** and **CN1** "connection" configurations for the new capabilities to work correctly!

-## CIAB Remote Desktop System v2.0

-**CIAB Remote Desktop System current version - v2.x**

 *Pre-reqs:*
 1 - Fresh Ubuntu 18.04 server (cloud or local) or VM
 2 - The CIAB Remote Desktop system files contained in this GitHub repository which include all of the installation scripts.
 3 - sudo privileges on that server

+## CIAB Remote Desktop System v2.0

-**NOTE**:  With CIAB Remote Desktop System v2.x we introduced several major enhancements!
+**NOTE**:  With CIAB Remote Desktop System v2.0 we introduced several major enhancements!

 CIAB has been updated with Guacamole v1.0.0 which was released January 2019.
 This version of Guacamole now supports many new capabilities such as: